EAGLE-BPN/flagship-mobile-app/README.md

 # Flagship Mobile App
 This page is dedicated to Flagship Mobile Application (FMA) of the [EAGLE project](http://www.eagle-network.eu/).

-Click [here](http://www.eagle-network.eu/wp-content/uploads/2015/05/Blinkster.AndroidClient.Eagle.apk) (Android only, via APK file) to download and install the beta version of the app .
+Click [here](http://www.eagle-network.eu/wp-content/uploads/2015/05/Blinkster.AndroidClient.Eagle.apk) to download and install the beta version of the app (Android only, via APK file).

 You won't find any code in this repo *yet*, but we'll see to that...